Timur Artemev: Career

 He started his activity in the field of selling telecommunication equipment in 1991.
 In 1995, he worked for some time in the company "Astrum", which deals with the sale of mobile phones of NMT 450 standard.
 In March 1996, together with Alexey Beloglazov, he founded Medicom, a company selling mobile phones.
 The company's first store opened in May 1996 in Maly Zlatoustinsky lane in Moscow.
 In the autumn of the same year, it withdrew from the partnership.

 In 2003, Artemev created Telefon Gazeta, an electronic platform for placing announcements about the sale of anything among individuals.
 The project allowed many people to find a decent job for free.
-Later the platform changed its owners and name to "Job Parade".
+Later, the platform changed its owners and name to "Job Parade".

 In 2003, he ran for the State Duma in the 108th Lubertsy single-seat constituency.
 Artemev received 22% of the votes in the elections.
 However, the mandate of the deputy was given to Viktor Semyonov, a member of the "Edinaya Russia" party.

 Since 2005, he has been fond of issues related to active longevity.
-Then Artemev decided to work actively on his health and live until the XXII century.
+He decided to work actively on his health and live until the 22nd century.
 This personal attitude was reflected at the beginning of Artemev's funding for research work related to the study of aging and longevity.
 In 2005, he founded the Institute of Aging Biology.
-Artemev began funding and is still a trustee of the biological laboratory of Evgeny Nudler, Professor at the Department of Biochemistry and Molecular Pharmacology at New York University Medical School.
+Artemev began funding the institute, and is currently still a trustee of the biological laboratory of Evgeny Nudler, Professor at the Department of Biochemistry and Molecular Pharmacology at New York University Medical School.
 The laboratory is engaged in basic research and focuses on research on aging in living organisms, RNA sensor research, gene regulation and stress response.
 Over the years, the laboratory has made world-class discoveries manifested in international scientific publications such as Nature, Science, Cell.

-In total, by the mid-2010s he invested more than $5 million in scientific research and development of institutes in this field.
+In total, by the mid-2010s, he has invested more than $5 million in scientific research and development of institutes in this field.

 In the UK, Artemev focuses on new high-tech projects and startups and makes point investments in innovative projects.
 He continues to be actively involved in the development of projects related to active longevity.

 In 2014, he acquired technology for the production of an electronic self-balancing unicycle, a portable individual vehicle.
-In 2015, he establishes Uniwheel, a company for the production and distribution of self-balancing unicycles.
+In 2015, he established Uniwheel, a company for the production and distribution of self-balancing unicycles.

 In 2016, he became a member of the board of directors of the American diagnostics company MDSec INC, as well as a board member of the American pharmaceutical company Retrotope, specializing in biotechnology.

-Artemev is interested in projects related to space technology and mining programs on the Moon.
+Artemev is interested in projects related to space technology and mining programs on the moon.
 In 2016, he became a partner in Moon Shot, a company specializing in investments in the space industry.